 |Amount to Collect||1.6 mL blood|

+Reference ranges apply to non-pregnant individuals.
 In pregnant subjects, TSH levels decline in the first trimester and then rise after 10 -12 weeks gestation.
-The upper limit of normal is 2.5 mIU/L in the first trimester, 3.0 in the second trimester, and 3.5 mIU/L in the third trimester.
-The lower range of normal for TSH in pregnancy is 0.1 – 0.2 mIU/L lower than the normal range of non-pregnant subjects (Garber JR et al. Clinical Practice Guidelines for Hypothyroidism in Adults: American Association of Clinical Endocrinologists and the American Thyroid Association, Thyroid 12:1200-1235, 2012).
+The upper reference limit is 2.5 mIU/L in the first trimester, 3.0 in the second trimester, and 3.5 mIU/L in the third trimester.
+The lower reference limit for TSH in pregnancy is 0.1 – 0.2 mIU/L lower than the range limit in non-pregnant subjects (Garber JR et al. Clinical Practice Guidelines for Hypothyroidism in Adults: American Association of Clinical Endocrinologists and the American Thyroid Association, Thyroid 12:1200-1235, 2012).